mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

    fqdn`` avoid negotiation of that capability.
 This is useful for peers who are not supporting this capability or supporting BGP Capabilities Negotiation RFC 2842.

+.. clicmd:: neighbor PEER capability link-local

+   Send the Link-Local Next Hop capability in the BGP OPEN message to the neighbor.
+   This is useful in data center environments where point-to-point (unnumbered) links are utilized.
+This capability standardizes the operation of BGP over a point-to-point links using link-local IPv6 addressing only.

+   Enabled by default for the ``datacenter`` profile.
+Also implicitly enabled for unnumbered peers.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> accept-own